-The annual Perseids meteor shower is now underway with peak activity predicted from August 11th until August 13th.
+The 2021 Perseids meteor shower is now underway with peak activity predicted in the early morning of August 11th, 12th and 13th.

-The best times to view the shower will be after midnight when the Perseus radiant is rising higher in the East.
+The best times to view the shower will be close to and after midnight, when the Perseus radiant is rising higher in the East.
 However, you don’t need to look at the radiant to see shooting stars as they’ll appear to come from all directions.

 What Causes a Meteor Shower